naturalis/mebioda/doc/week1/w1d1/lecture1.md

 > - Name
 > - Which faculty (IBL, CML, ...)
 > - Which master's programme
-> - Any concurrent activities (internships, etc.)
+> - Any concurrent activities (internships, courses, etc.)
-> - Computational skill (e.g. programming, data analysis)
+> - Data analytical skills (e.g. programming, statistics, bioinformatics)
 > - Your expectations and needs

 Prerequisites and assumptions